matthiask/django-prose-editor/docs/configuration.rst

 ``extensions`` mechanism documented above is much more powerful, integrated and secure.

-For backwards compatibility, sanitization is off by default.
+When using this legacy approach, sanitization is off by default.
+If you need sanitization, you should consider using the newer extensions approach with sanitize=True or switch to SanitizedProseEditorField.

 .. code-block:: python